jayyanyan/zetachain-worktrial/README.md

 If you do not have an MDM you can set the script to run regularly on your Mac

-Open the ~/launchd setup folder and run the script install-launch-job.sh the script will mvoe the plist into your ~/Library/LaunchJobs and schedule update-blocklist.sh to run every 6 hours
+Open the `~/launchd setup"` folder and run the script `install-launch-job.sh` the script will mvoe the plist into your `~/Library/LaunchJobs` and schedule `update-blocklist.sh` to run every 6 hours